hughes-ch/asteroids/README.md

 # Asteroids
 A single page web app implementation of the classic game of Asteroids.

 The game itself is written in JavaScript.
 The backend is managed by Python's Flask framework.
+The app is hosted on Heroku and any pushes to main are automatically deployed.

 ## Project Organization
 This project's been designed so that the Flask application and Javascript are side-by-side:

     LICENSE
     package.json
+    requirements.txt
     README.md
     api
     |----manifest.in
-    |----requirements.txt
     |----setup.py
     |----src
     |    |----*.ini